KusionStack/karpor/docs/contributor/code-contribute.md

 ### Pull request titles

-The Karbour team _squashes_ all commits into one when we accept a pull request.
+The Karpor team _squashes_ all commits into one when we accept a pull request.
 The title of the pull request becomes the subject line of the squashed commit message.
 We still encourage contributors to write informative commit messages, as they become a part of the Git commit body.